Surtees Racing Organisation

-The Surtees Racing Organisation was a race team that spent nine seasons (1970 to 1978) as a constructor in Formula One, Formula 2, and Formula 5000.
+The Surtees Racing Organisation was a race team that spent nine seasons as a constructor in Formula One, Formula 2, and Formula 5000, from 1970 to 1978.

 History

 The team was formed by John Surtees, a four-time 500cc motorcycle champion and the 1964 Formula One champion in 1966 to compete in the newly formed Canadian-American Challenge Cup (CanAm) "unlimited" sports car racing series.
 Entering as an owner/driver, Surtees won the championship in its first year, driving a Lola T70.

 Surtees also fielded an entry in another newly formed series in 1969, becoming part of Formula 5000 after taking over a project started by Len Terry and Roger Nathan, and his team constructed its own cars for the first time.
 His team was successful, winning five races, consecutively at Mondello Park, Koksijde, Zandvoort, Snetterton and Hockenheim, during a twelve race season.

 This inspired Surtees to expand to Formula One, and after having had a difficult season with BRM in 1969, he decided to become an owner/driver again.
 The team ran the full 1970 season, but Surtees was forced to run the first four races in an old McLaren due to a delay in the construction of his in-house F1 car.
 The new BP-sponsored car earned its first (and only) points that year in the Canadian Grand Prix.

 Surtees added a second full-time car in for German driver Rolf Stommelen, and ran a third car for various drivers in a number of races.
 Three drivers, Surtees, Stommelen, and motorcycling champion Mike Hailwood earned three points each for the marque that year.